 Having completed highly successful first seasons as Music Director of Tulsa’s Signature Symphony at TCC, as well as Assistant Conductor of the Pittsburgh Symphony Orchestra, Andrés Franco has established himself as a conductor to watch.
 While maintaining his roles as Principal Conductor of the multimedia project Caminos del Inka and Artistic Director of the Fort Worth Symphony Orchestra’s summer festival “Concerts in the Garden,” he continues to delight audiences with his imaginative programming and energetic style.
-During the 2016/2017 season, Mr. Franco will make debuts with the Boise Philharmonic and Oklahoma City Philharmonic, and will return to conduct the Fort Worth Symphony Orchestra.
+During the 2016/2017 season, Mr. Franco made debuts with the Boise Philharmonic and Oklahoma City Philharmonic.

 A native of Colombia, Mr. Franco is dedicated to preserving and performing the music of the Americas.
 As Principal Conductor of Caminos del Inka, he has led many performances of works by Latin American composers, such as Jimmy López, Diego Luzuriaga, and the famous Argentine composer, Astor Piazzolla.